 Fairfax County Public Schools (FCPS) is a catalyst that transforms our community's most valuable potential - our children - and shapes a thriving future.
 We are the community's gathering place where, together, we foster creative thinking, a culture of caring, and lifelong connections.
 In our schools, students share a diversity of experiences that prepare them for success in a global society; teachers creatively challenge and inspire young minds; and parents actively engage in their children's future.

-Nearly 92 percent of FCPS students graduate on time (in four years of high school), and more than 89 percent plan to pursue post-secondary education.
+Nearly 92 percent of FCPS students graduate on time (in four years of high school), and more than 92 percent plan to pursue post-secondary education.
 FCPS students can take Advanced Placement (AP) or International Baccalaureate (IB) classes in high school; the division offers the IB middle years program and the IB primary years program in select schools.
-The class of 2018 has 223 National Merit Semifinalists.
-Fairfax County high schools are recognized annually by the Washington Post as being among the most challenging high schools in the U.S.
+The class of 2019 has 254 National Merit Semifinalists.
+Fairfax County high schools are recognized annually by education columnist Jay Mathews as being among the most challenging high schools in the U.S.

-FCPS is the third largest employer in Virginia, with 24,137 full-time employees, more than 93 percent of which are school-based and 6.6 are nonschool-based.
-Our FY 2019 Approved Budget of $2.9 billion, is primarily funded by Fairfax County (70.1 percent) with contributions from Virginia (23.1 percent), other sources (6.8 percent) and the federal government (1.6 percent).
-More than 85 percent of the budget goes toward instruction, and the average cost per student is $14,767.
+FCPS, the third-largest employer in Virginia, has 24,165 full-time employees, of whom more than 93 percent are school-based and 6.6 percent nonschool-based.
+Our FY 2020 Approved Budget of $3 billion is primarily funded by Fairfax County (71.3 percent) with contributions from Virginia (23.3 percent), other sources (3.4 percent) and the federal government (1.5 percent).
+More than 86 percent of the budget goes toward instruction, and the average cost per student is $15,293.
 The FCPS bus fleet is one of the largest bus fleets in the U.S., transporting more than 141,000 students on over 1,600 buses each day.
-FCPS has more than 27 million square feet of school buildings and office space, including 153 Energy Star certified schools (more than any other school system in the country).
+FCPS has more than 27 million square feet of school buildings and office space, including 173 Energy Star certified buildings (more than any other school system in the country).